enkodellc/blazorboilerplate/README.md

 - [.Net Core SDK 3.1.0-preview4.19579.2](https://dotnet.microsoft.com/download/dotnet-core/3.1)
 - Install the Latest Visual Studio 2019 Preview with the ASP.NET and web development workload selected.
-- Entity Framework Core on the command-line tools: **dotnet tool install --global dotnet-ef --version 3.1.0-preview4.19579.2**
+- Entity Framework Core on the command-line tools: **dotnet tool install --global dotnet-ef --version 3.1.1-preview4.19579.2**

 ### How to run
-1. Install the latest .NET Core SDK **https://dotnet.microsoft.com/download/dotnet-core/3.1** and the latest **Visual Studio 2019 Preview**.
+1. Install the latest .NET Core SDK **https://dotnet.microsoft.com/download/dotnet-core/3.1** and the latest **Visual Studio 2019 (v16.4)**.
 2. Clone or download.
 3. Open the solution in Visual Studio and press F5.
 4. To view the API using Swagger UI, Run the solution and go to: [http://localhost:53414/swagger/index.html](http://localhost:53414/swagger/index.html).
 Live example: